 1930 An honest schoolteacher finds himself drawn into a confidence scheme in Marcel Pagnol's drama Topaze, starring Clarence Derwent and Frank Morgan.
 The drama plays 150 performances at the Music Box Theatre, and is later filmed at least five times.

 1967 Black Comedy alights at the Ethel Barrymore Theatre.
-The Peter Shaffer comedy, shown with his The White Lies as a curtain raiser, stars Michael Crawford, Lynn Redgrave, and Peter Bull.
-There will are 337 performances.
+The Peter Shaffer comedy, shown with his The White Lies as a curtain raiser, stars Geraldine Page, Michael Crawford, Lynn Redgrave, and Donald Madden.
+There are 337 performances.

 1969 Woody Allen stars in his own comedy, Play It Again, Sam, about a nebbishy film buff who uses the ghost of tough-guy film star Humphrey Bogart to help him win the affection of his dream girl, played by Diane Keaton.
 It runs 453 performances at the Broadhurst Theatre.

 1979 After more than a month of previews, Mitch Leigh's musical Saravá reluctantly has its opening night—but only after theatre critics from major papers threaten to review it anyway.
 Starring Tovah Feldshuh, the romance lasts 101 performances.

 1980 New York's Rialto Theatre, a movie theatre built on the former site of Oscar Hammerstein's Victoria Theatre (1899–1915), returns to legitimate performance with a revival of the musical The Canterbury Tales.
 The production, which began life as a showcase at the Equity Library Theatre, runs for only two weeks.